jbostoen/itop-jb-report-generator/docs/reports/creating_reports.md

 # PHP classes: Report vs. report tool

-In this implementation, a **report processor** is something which either **enriches the data** (this could be transforming, linking different data, ...) and/or **provides new actions**.
+In this implementation, a **report processor** either **enriches the data** (this could be transforming, linking different data, ...) and/or **provides new actions**.
-An example of a report tool is the PDF export option, which is included in this extension.
+An example of a report tool is the PDF export option, included in this extension.

-A **report UI element** is used to add a menu action or button in the front end.
+A **report UI element** is used to add a menu action or button in the user interface (object list or details).
 It is based on a certain condition (e.g. "if a list view of user requests is displayed, show this report option").
 It defines the action (just showing the report, showing a PDF version, attaching the PDF to the object, ...) that will be performed by one or more processors.